 Begging in dogs is a learned behavior.
 If trained properly, a dog will not beg at all since she knows it will bring no result.

-What if your dog has already "acquired" the behavior of begging?
-Here are some simple remedies you may want to try.
+But what if your dog has already "acquired" the behavior of begging?
+Here are some simple ways you may want to try.

 If your dog has the habit of begging for food while you are dining, try these methods:

-You may want to put your dog in another room and keep her happily occupied, for example, give her a bone to chew or a toy to play with.
+You may want to put your dog in another room and keep her happily occupied, e.g. give her a bone to chew or a toy to play with.
 Make your dinner time a fun time for your dog as well.

 Dogs are less likely to beg if they have a full stomach.
 Feeding your dog immediately before you and your family have dinner may stop her from begging.